The Ultimate Siargao Travel Guide

 Visit Taktak Falls

 On the northern tip of Siargao island lies the majestic Taktak Falls, a small, hidden gem.
-Getting here requires a short and easy trek, and is the perfect stopover if you happen to be hiking anywhere nearby.
+Getting here requires a short and easy trek and is the perfect stopover if you happen to be hiking anywhere nearby.
 Take note that this is only for swimming, not diving.
-The pool that the falls spill into is shallow and cool so don’t make the mistake of jumping too high!
+The pool the falls spill into is shallow and calm, so don’t make the mistake of jumping too high!
 You’re here to chill.

 Swim at the Magpupungko Pool

-Magpupungko is actually a beach, but it has been called a pool because it resembles an infinity pool during the low tide.
-There are several amazing rock formations on this beach, which is also one of the other major attractions here.
+Magpupungko is a beach, but it has been called a pool because it resembles an infinity pool during the low tide.
+This beach has several amazing rock formations, which is also one of the other major attractions here.

 Also Read: Things to Do and See in Siargao Island